Léo (footballer, born 1992)

-Leonardo José Peres (born 7 April 1992), commonly known as Léo, is a Brazilian professional footballer who currently plays as a forward for Hong Kong Premier League club Eastern District.
+Leonardo José Peres (born 7 April 1992), commonly known as Léo, is a professional footballer who currently plays as a forward for Hong Kong Premier League club Eastern District.
+Born in Brazil, he acquired his HKSAR passport in December 2025.

 Club career

 In September 2021, Léo joined Hong Kong Premier League club HKFC.

 On 23 July 2025, Léo joined Eastern District.

+International career

+On 6 December 2025, Léo officially announced that he had received a HKSAR passport after giving up his Brazilian passport, making him eligible to represent Hong Kong internationally.